This is a tutorial for modders like me who knows modding itself very well but has absolute no clue about how to customize a webpage on ModDB.

 4. When you think you have finished customizing your CSS template, it's time to preview it.
 To do this, you first need to get the source code of your own page (just like Step 1), then you just need to copy all your finished CSS code into the right position of your own page's html source code (again, all done in your text editor).
 Now, go and find an online HTML preview tool, like this one I used.
 Copy the entire CSS+html code into the preview tool and preview -- boom!
 What do you see?
 If you see your newly customized awesome page, it means you have done it right; if you see nothing or something appears to be wrong, you probably need to check if you have broken the grammar somewhere, or whether your external links are working properly (Figure 4).

 5. Double-check your newly customized page (check everything carefully, because it's not easy to update frequently once it's set on the ModDB's server end).
-Once you think your new page is good to go, send your edited CSS template (only the CSS part, not the entire CSS+html source code) to the ModDB Support by this email: firstname.lastname@example.org
+Once you think your new page is good to go, send your edited CSS template (only the CSS part, not the entire CSS+html source code) to Erayser, ModDB's web editor by clicking on this link: Moddb.com or by sending an email to the support (will probably take way longer): email@example.com

 6. Very soon, everyone will see the new awesome page of your mod!!!!
 If you have any further question, feel free to ask.
 If you still don't know how to extract a page's source code or find the CSS part within it, I can do it for you.